-D. Career Services
+L. Career Services

-Students enrolled in the programs at the Bush School DC teaching site will receive assistance in pursuing careers in the field of international policy through one-on-one meetings with a Career Coach, who assists with the creation of resumes, cover letters, LinkedIn profiles and also guides students through interview preparation and salary negotiation.
+Students enrolled in the programs at the Bush School DC teaching site will receive assistance in pursuing careers in the field of international policy and/or national security through one-on-one meetings with a Career Coach, who assists with the creation of resumes, cover letters, LinkedIn profiles and also guides students through interview preparation and salary negotiation.

-The Career Coach at the Bush School DC teaching site will also assist students in making valuable connections with industry experts by arranging networking events each semester designed to bring students together with national security professionals from federal agencies, Congress, nonprofit organizations, think tanks, government contractors and higher education.
+The Career Coach at the Bush School DC teaching site will also assist students in making valuable connections with industry experts by arranging networking events each semester designed to bring students together with national security professionals from federal agencies, Congress, nonprofit organizations, think tanks, government contractors, and higher education.

-X. Ownership and Faculty Information
+IX.
+Ownership and Faculty Information